artemas-radik/PathFinder/README.md

 ### Questions and Contact

 If any of the sections above are unclear and require further explanation, *do not hesitate to reach out*.
-MessageKit strives to build an inclusive open source community and to make contributing as easy as possible for members of all experience levels.
+PathFinder Visualizer strives to build an inclusive open source community and to make contributing as easy as possible for members of all experience levels.

 **You can get in touch with the PathFinder team directly by joining our open Discord community server: [here](https://discord.gg/HubdCgG).**